 The shovel could come in handy in the case of digging tires out of snow.
 However, a full-sized snow shovel can be bulky and maybe won’t fit into a car.

 A small, collapsible snow shovel is perfect for an emergency kit to keep in the car.
 One with a removable handle and a wide mouth is perfect for shoveling a car out in case of an emergency.
 A great small snow shovel can be easily found on Amazon.

-A good set of jumper cables is great investment, and a great thing to keep in the car, regardless of whether or not it’s an emergency situation.
+A good set of jumper cables is a great investment, and a great thing to keep in the car, regardless of whether or not it’s an emergency situation.

-It’s smart to invest in a nice quality set, because jumper cables are always needed in an emergency, and it’s never good to be let down in an emergency by bad or faulty pair.
+It’s smart to invest in a nice quality set, because jumper cables are always needed in an emergency, and it’s never good to be let down in an emergency by a bad or faulty pair.